cwittenberg/trmanager/README.md

     * Same paths must also be specified in 'Settings' section in the Tunnel-Relay manager web-UI

  3. Edit default virtualhost (sites-available/default config)

+    * Please make sure Above Paths are EXACTLY correct using 'which' command to find out binary locations of a2ensite, a2dissite and service.

+    * Same paths must also be specified in 'Settings' section in the Tunnel-Relay manager web-UI

     Set the name virtual host to the desired domain that will act as the jumphost.
 Configure a CNAME for where the tunnel relay manager will be active.

     Add/change the following at the top of the file: